curvaturamajor/VMS/README.md

 id"sysadmin" pas"asdasd"
 ("sysadmin" is the system admin and has full control over other adminis, meaning sysadmin can add new adminis, edit existing admin information, or delete adminis accounts.)

+When adding a new admin, remember that admin passwords are added after encrypting with md5 in the database.

 !!
 All names, phone numbers and ID numbers in the database are fake.
 These data have been fabricated to test the system !!